tomoyukikino/tk-stack/README.md

 # Install all dependencies for apps and packages
 pnpm install

-# Set up environment variables by copying the example file
+# Set up environment variables in packages/db (for migration) and apps/*
-cp .env.example .env
+pnpm copy-example-env

 # Start a local postgres instance in the background (e.g. using docker)
 docker compose up db --detach